juliejonak/Blockchain-Notes/README.md

 <br>

-This is a non-robust (no error handling) way of runnign this file on multiple servers.
-Since this is development only and internal use, we don't need an elegant solution.
+This is a non-robust (no error handling) way of running this file on multiple servers.
+Since this is development only and for internal use, we don't need an elegant solution.

-We would need to change that if we start to add multiple command line arguments that could cause confusion.
+We would need to change that if we start to add multiple command line arguments that could cause confusion, or if this was a project being deployed.

 Let's test out if it works.

 <br>

 ```
 pipenv shell
 cd communication_gp